 Examines current management accounting practices with an emphasis on world class developments and strategic implications to the firm.
 Integrates current management accounting literature with considerations of planning, control, decision-making and information needs of the firm.
+Prerequisite: completion of ACC-302 Cost Management or PMBA-8220 Strategic Accounting for Managers.

-MACC-665 Fraud Detection and Deterrence 3 credits
+MACC-665 Fraud Detection and Deterrence 3 credits (E)

 This course explores contemporary forensic accounting topics pertaining to fraud examination, detection and deterrence.
 Topics include audit responsibility and reporting, professional judgment, quality control and developing effective policies in preventing and detecting economic crimes.
 Students will apply relevant fraud examination techniques to a variety of settings.
-Prerequisite: MACC-

-MACC-667
+Prerequisite: MACC-663.
+Prerequisite: completion of the Accounting Core Requirements.
+This course is required for the Forensic Accounting and Fraud & Forensic Accounting concentrations.

-Business Valuations: Fundamentals, Techniques and Theory
+MACC-667 Business Valuation: Fundamentals, Techniques and Theory

 A course in the fundamentals of business valuations including basic, intermediate, and some advanced concepts and methodologies required by accounting and finance professionals in valuing a closely held (privately-owned) business where there is no market price.
+Prerequisite: completion of PMBA-8240 or the Accounting Core Requirements.
+This course applies to the Forensic Accounting and Fraud & Forensic Accounting concentrations.

+MACC-670

-MACC-670 Accounting Internship
+Accounting Internship